cloudmesh-community/book/chapters/msg/graphql.md

 http://localhost:8000/graphql/
 ```

-**Variables can be defined in the Query variables panel at left bottom of
-the graphiql client**, it is an in-browser IDE for GraphQL.
-There
-are many implementations of *graphiql* available.
-For our chapter we will use
-[GraphiQL](https://github.com/skevy/graphiql-app).
-Its usage is discussed
-later in this chapter.
-Variables can be defined in the *"Query Variables"* panel at left bottom of
+Variables can be defined in the *Query Variables* panel at left bottom of
 the *GraphiQL* client, which is an IDE(Interactive Development Environment)
 for GraphQL.
 There are many implementations of *GraphiQL* available.
 For
 this chapter we will use [GraphiQL](https://github.com/skevy/graphiql-app).